 Registration for the SoCal/Greater LA (LAFTC) region has three main steps.
-If you would like more information on League Play, please see the details further below and links in the top menu.
+If you would like more information on Tournaments, please see the details further below and links in the top menu.

-- First, two adult mentors will register their team with FIRST at firstinspires.org, whether you are a rookie or returning team.
+- To begin with, two adult mentors will register their team with FIRST at firstinspires.org, whether you are a rookie or returning team.
 FIRST will ask for a $275 annual fee plus they need to ensure your two great adult mentors pass Youth Protection, which will need to be renewed every three years.

 - After you have signed up for FIRST for the season, and if you are new and have connected with the LAFTC region at firstname.lastname@example.org, you’ll be assigned a League and will receive an email with directions on how to register with the SoCal/Greater LA (LAFTC) region for your event season.